Could Packers QB Jordan Love be traded this offseason?

 New York Giants

 It’s difficult to tell what the Giants have in Daniel Jones, as he enters his third season in his turnover-prone career.
 He wasn’t drafted by the current brass and the promise shown in his rookie season was not evident in year two.
 It’s too early to call for Jones’ head in New York, but Joe Judge and Jason Garrett may also be looking to hedge their bets with a talented project such as Love, to motivate Jones’ or outright pass him on the depth chart.

-Robby Anderson, a 2021 third and 2022 third would get the conversation moving, while accomplishing an immediate need filled for Green Bay and not handcuffing the Panthers build-up.
+Robby Anderson, 2021 third and 2022 third would get the conversation moving while accomplishing an immediate need filled for Green Bay and not handcuffing the Panthers build-up.
 Again, this is a trade that makes sense for a contending club and a team trying to get to that contention point.
-Love can understudy behind Bridgewater until he is ready to take over and with Christian McCaffrey, DJ Moore and Curtis Samuel in place as his weapons, his learning curve should be greatly flattened.
+Love can understudy behind Bridgewater until he is ready to take over and with Christian McCaffrey, DJ Moore, and Curtis Samuel in place as his weapons, his learning curve should be greatly flattened.